MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

         "status": "<response code>",
         "body": {
             "id":"<unique Id>",
-            "connectionName": "<connection Name on the skill bot (from the OAuth Card)>", "failureDetail": "<failure reason if status code is not 200, null otherwise>" }
+            "connectionName": "<connection Name on the bot (from the OAuth Card)>", "failureDetail": "<failure reason if status code is not 200, null otherwise>" }
     }